Sophia, Advanced Humanoid

 Antonella Santuccione Chadha

-CEO, WBP; Roche Diagnostic, Switzerland
+CEO, WBP; Roche Diagnostics, Switzerland

 Dr. Antonella Santuccione Chadha is a medical doctor with profound expertise in clinical pathology, neuroscience and psychiatric disorders.
 Currently she works as an Global Medical Manager for Alzheimer’s disease at Roche Diagnostic.
 She is a co-founder and CEO of the non-profit organization “Women’s Brain Project” which is addressing the influence of sex and gender on mental disorders and novel technologies.
 As a medical doctor, Antonella has decades of experience in preclinical research, patient treatment, clinical development, and setting up the international regulatory framework for Alzheimer’s disease.
 Always focused on solving the puzzles related to Alzheimers and other psychiatric diseases, she has worked with Swissmedic, the Bill and Melinda Gates Foundation, several European universities, the EU commission for Health and Food Safety, the World Health Organization and several Alzheimer’s’ disease Organizations.
 Antonella has been nominated in 2018 among the TOP 100 Women in Business in Switzerland and in 2019 as the most prominent people in the city of Basel.
 Antonella Santuccione Chadha is keenly interested in removing bias so that precision medicines and novel technologies can be delivered to patients in a more precise and timely manner.
 She is advocating and acting for the creation of an Institute for sex and gender precision medicine in Switzerland.